 The Local Corrections Assistance Fund, pursuant to KRS 196.288 provides funding to counties based upon 25% of the estimated savings resulting from changes in HB463.

-Notwithstanding KRS 441.115(2), the Budget of the Commonwealth provides each jailer shall receive an expense allowance of \$2,400 annually, at the rate of \$200 per month for participation in the Jail Staff Training Program.
+Notwithstanding KRS 441.115(2), the Executive Budget provides each jailer shall receive an expense allowance of \$2,400 annually, at the rate of \$200 per month for participation in the Jail Staff Training Program.